PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/override-decorate-controller.md

 For example, the controller responsible for the page "Improve > Design > CMS Pages" is registered with service ID `PrestaShopBundle\Controller\Admin\Improve\Design\CmsPageController`.

-With the following configuration item, we can override this configuration to make it target our custom module
+With the following configuration item, we can override this configuration to make it target our custom module:
 ```yaml
 # modules/your-module/config/services.yml
   'PrestaShopBundle\Controller\Admin\Improve\Design\CmsPageController':